solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 You will utilize the query store and logical replication in subsequent labs.
 Here you will modify the server parameters to support these exercies.
 You are going to enable query store now as it takes a few minutes for the queries to start to be recorded.

-1. Swithc to the Azure Portal
+1. Switch to the Azure Portal
-2. Browse to your **PREFIX-pg-flex-eastus-16** instance
+2. Browse to your primary **PREFIX-pg-flex-REGION-16** instance or writer endpoint
 3. Under **Settings**, select **Server parameters**
 4. Browse for `pg_qs.query_capture_mode`
 5. Set the value to `TOP`
 6. Browse for the `wal_level` parameters
 7. Set the value to `logical`
-8. Browse for the `azure.extensions` parameter
-9. Select the **pglogical** checkbox
-10. Browse for the `max_worker_processes`parameter
-11. Set the value to `16`
-12. Select **Save**
+8. Select **Save**
-13. Repeat the same steps for the **PREFIX-pg-flex-eastus-14** instance
+9. Repeat the same steps for any replicas and for the **PREFIX-pg-flex-REGION-14** instance

 ### Task 2: Create tables and data

-1. In your lab virtual machine, open a command prompt, run the following command to connect to your database, be sure to replace `PREFIX` with your lab information:
+1. In your lab virtual machine, open a command prompt, run the following command to connect to your database, be sure to replace `PREFIX` with your lab information (optionally you can use pgAdmin to open a psql window):

     ```cmd
-    psql -h PREFIX-pg-flex-eastus-16.postgres.database.azure.com -U s2admin -d airbnb
+    psql -h PREFIX-pg-flex-REGION-16.postgres.database.azure.com -U s2admin -d airbnb
     ```

 2. Run the following commands to create some temp tables and import the JSON and CSV data to the server.
 Notice the usage of `json` files to do the import using the `COPY` command.
 Once into a temporary table, we than do some massaging: